dogbane-dev/c4s-api/README.md

   - this and the other request rewrite stuff is not great
 - add endpoint(s) for performers
 - add endpoint(s) for store search
-- add example responses, better notes & descriptions to all endpoints & schemas
+- add example responses, better notes & descriptions to all endpoints & schemas (for openAPI spec)
-- document available exports and the SDK
-- add jsdoc comments to all the methods exported by this library with a description and info about the parameters